orchardpark/freman/backend/Readme.md

 A virtual environment is recommended for running the backend application.
 The required packages can then be installed via `pip install -r requirements.txt`.

+## Development
-Next the program can be started by running `./bootstrap.sh`
+The development server can be started by running `./run_dev.sh`

+## Production
+To run a production server, install [Gunicorn](https://gunicorn.org/).
+Next run the server `gunicorn -w 4 -b 0.0.0.0:5000 app:app`